jlzhang001/lsst_firefly/README.md

 This will drop the user to a bash shell inside the docker virtual machine.

 ### On local machine
-To run the program/server, change direcotry to tomcat scripts.`cd $CATALINA_HOME/bin`.
+To run the program/server, change direcotry to tomcat scripts by `cd $CATALINA_HOME/bin`.
 Run `./startup.sh` to start tomcat server.
 Make sure you have java enviroment before starting.

  - If you install tomcat through package manager, it is likely that tomcat will automatically running in the backend when OS starts.
 (Otherwise, you can also change the startup file `/etc/init.d/tomcat`.)